 Roger Chickering

 I was a member of the School of Foreign Service and the College of Arts and Sciences at Georgetown from 1993 to 2010.
 I was Professor of History in the BMW Center for German and European Studies.
 My fields of specialization were modern German and European history.
 My principal research interests lay in the German Empire and the First World War.
 My interests grew out of work I that I did on the historian Karl Lamprecht, who aspired to write "total history," and collaborative work that I undertook with Stig Förster of the University of Berne on the history of "total war."
-The effort to bring these two concepts together, to write the total history of a total war, underlay the book that I published on the First World War in the southwestern German city of Freiburg i.
+The effort to bring these two concepts together, to write the total history of a total war, resulted in the book that I published on the First World War in the southwestern German city of Freiburg i.
 Br.
 The book was published in English by the Cambridge University Press in 2007 and in German by the Schöningh Verlag in 2009.

 Education